hharryyf/gdl2qbf/new_game/README.md

 Our contributions are:

-* We designed the correct algorithm of converting an arbitrary two-player zero-sum turn-taking GDL game to a QBF instance (i.e., the Ext(G) -> QASP(G) part in the diagram).
+* We designed the correct algorithm of converting an arbitrary two-player zero-sum turn-taking GDL game to a QBF instance.

 * We designed and implemented an efficient encoding and quantification method that converts Ext(G) to QASP(G).